Learning-Based Vulnerability Analysis of Cyber-Physical Systems: Case Studies

-Fig.~2a shows the trajectory of the car driving on the straight road.
-Before starting the attack at the location $X=100 m$, the car (blue line) is moving between the lanes and the estimated trajectory (green line) has a very small estimation error.
-However, using either attacks derived by the FNN or dFNN-based attack generators, the car is being pushed off the road while the estimated position shows that the car is still in the road.
-Furthermore, the attacks are stealthy -- the anomaly detector cannot detect the presence of either of the attacks.
-Fig.~2b and Fig.~2c illustrate the estimation error along the $X$ and $Y$ axis for these scenarios.
-Although the both models are trained offline for $1000$ time steps, they can render stealthy attack for a longer time period, even more than $3000$ time steps.
+\cref{fig:Car1}(a) shows the trajectory of the car.
+Before starting the attack at the location $X=75 m$, the car (blue line) was kept between the lanes and the estimated trajectory (green line) had a very small estimation error.
+However, using either attacks derived by the FNN or RNN-based attack generators, the car was being pushed off the road while the estimated position showed that the car was still in the road between the lanes.
+Furthermore, the attacks were stealthy -- the AD could not detect the presence of either of the attacks. \cref{fig:Car1}(b),(c) show the estimation error along the $X$ and $Y$ axis for these~scenarios.